Loras College Health Center

 The faculty, staff and administration are concerned about the health of all students who attend Loras College.
 Students are strongly encouraged to have health insurance.
 At this time, Loras is not sponsoring a specific insurance plan.
-For further information, please click on the following link: Student / Parent Memo
+View the Student Health Insurance Memo.

 Sue Ross, R.N., email@example.com

 Phone: (563) 588-7142